 - Financial and Managerial Accounting and Costing in Healthcare

 After designating an area of interest and building on that interest through specialized study, students complete a 3-credit “Capstone Project” course.
 The completed project affords students an opportunity to make a substantial contribution to their organization and their profession.
 This 42-credit hour program is the only MHA program in New Jersey accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).

 College Choice Score: 46.7

 Tuition per credit hour: $500

-The Master of Healthcare Administration program offered through Colorado State University’s Global Campus is intended to prepare students for a wide variety of leadership roles within the healthcare industry.
-The 36 credit-hour program incorporates the leadership skills, knowledge, analytical abilities, global perspective, and management tools that graduates need to effectively and efficiently lead and manage in both private and public healthcare organizations.
+The Master of Healthcare Administration program offered through Colorado State University-Global Campus is intended to prepare students for a wide variety of leadership roles within the healthcare industry.
+This program incorporates the leadership skills, knowledge, analytical abilities, global perspective, and management tools that graduates need to effectively and efficiently lead and manage in both private and public healthcare organizations.